 Answer: Not necessarily - teachers will choose if the homework task is the most suitable to give feedback on.
 It might be that the homework is to prepare for the next lesson or to revise for a test in which case feedback would be inappropriate.
-However, we do ask that all homework is acknowledged, either by the teacher or through self/peer assessment.
+However, we do ask that all homework is acknowledged as per our Homework Policy which states: All homework must be marked or acknowledged.
+This may be by the teacher or self/peer marked.